ZachHandley/AppwriteUtils/packages/appwrite-utils/README.md

 ### Changelog

+- 0.3.6: Bump to `appwrite` version
+- 0.3.5: Added `flattenArray` which flattens an array, so if you accidentally convert things into `"someValue": [ ['1' ], '2', ]` you can now make that just `['1', '2',]`
+- 0.3.4: Added `onlyUnsetToArray` converter, which is meant to be used last so if you need to guarantee something is an array instead of null or undefined, you would use that
 - 0.2.8: Added `valueToSet` to attributeMappings, allowing you to set the thing you want to set literally in importDefs
 - 0.2.7: Removed need for `lodash`
 - 0.2.6: Added `tryAwaitWithRetry` which will retry the given (used for Appwrite calls mostly) function up to 5 times if the error includes `fetch failed` or `server error` (all lowercased) because there's a weird bug sometimes with the server SDK